magmaOffenburg/RoboViz/CONTRIBUTING.md

 ## Contributing code

+Pull requests should be directed to the dev branch - the master branch should be in sync with the latest release.

 The repository includes an Eclipse source formatter file ([`source_format.xml`](https://github.com/Gama11/RoboViz/blob/master/source_format.xml)), be sure to use it to format your code.
 Eclipse's "Organize Imports" feature should also be used.
 Both of these can be configured to run each time a source file is saved.